 - (Lower Deck) Sauna Room, Kids Room (indoor playground), Fitness (Gym Room), staff and crew cabins

 Shipboard activities include:

-- Theater is the ship's Cinema that doubles as Conference Hall / Concert Hall / Dance Lounge / Disco and is served by its own Bar.
-The lounge also serves cruise company's enrichment program.
+- The theatre is the ship's Cinema that doubles as Conference Hall / Concert Hall / Dance Lounge / Disco and is served by its own Bar.
+The lounge also serves the cruise company's enrichment program.
 Here are hosted lectures and media presentations themed on Russia's history and culture.
 Port talks (by professional tour guides) provide information on visited regions, river ports, nearby towns, shore excursions and tours.
 Here are also held traditional tea ceremonies, Russian language lessons, dancing and singing classes, master classes on vocals and musical instruments, blini and vodka tastings, live shows and musical performances (classical and Russian folk music, concerts), nightly disco (with headphones).